Pre-train and Learn: Preserve Global Information for Graph Neural Networks: The Proposed Framework of G-GNN

-\subsubsection{3.2.2 Global Attribute Features}
+\subsubsection{Global Attribute Features}

 The global attribute features are obtained by maximizing the likelihood of the context attributes.
-The underlying idea is that if the context attributes can be recovered from the source node, it has already been preserved by the learning model.
+The underlying idea is that if the context attributes can be recovered from the source node, the relationship has already been preserved by the learning model.

 For each sampled context node $u \in N(v)$, some attributes of $u$ are sampled as the context attributes of $v$.
 In this paper, we sample one attribute for one context node.
-Let $CA(v)$ be the sampled context attributes of $v$, and $T$ be the set of all attributes where $|T| = shape(X)[1]$.
+Let $CA(v)$ be the sampled context attributes of $v$, and $T$ be the set of all attributes and $|T|$ is the total number of attributes.
 We try to minimize the following objective.